delta-rho/RHIPE/standalone_examples/unit_test/README.txt

+Author: Jeremiah Rounds

 This folder contains standalone examples in the form of unit_test.
+The unit_test don't conform to a known standard because I felt like the issue of running jobs on Hadoop would be difficult to manage.
+If anyone has any suggestions besides the system I cooked up, I am all ears.